Portkey-AI/portkey-gateway-infrastructure/terraform/ecs/README.md

 Use the AWS CloudFormation template to create secrets in AWS Secrets Manager.
 These secrets will store your Docker credentials, client authentication keys, and other sensitive information.

-1. Go [AWS CloudFormation Console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create) to create the stack.
+1. Go to the [AWS CloudFormation Console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create) to create the stack.
 2. Under **Specify template**, select **Upload a template file**, then upload the `secrets.yaml` template located in the `portkey-gateway-infrastructure/cloudformation/` directory.
 3. On the next page, provide the following parameters:
     - **Project Details**